 An accelerated death benefit lets you receive some or all of your life insurance policy’s death benefit money before death if you’re terminally ill or diagnosed with an “eligible illness.”
 It’s sometimes called living benefits.
 It can provide money for medical expenses and end-of-life care.

-Typically a death benefit is paid out only when a person with life insurance dies, and that payout goes to beneficiaries named on the policy.
-For an accelerated death benefit, some or most of the death benefit money can be paid early.
-If that happens, the beneficiaries will receive whatever is left of the death benefit when the insured person dies.
+Typically a death benefit is paid out only when a person with life insurance dies, and that payout goes to the beneficiary named on the policy.
+With an accelerated death benefit, some or most of the death benefit money can be paid early to the insured person.
+If that happens, the life insurance beneficiary listed on the policy will receive whatever is left of the death benefit after the insured person dies.

 If you recover from the illness, you do not need to pay the money back.